-For many people, digestion related distress is common.
+For many people, diges digestion-relatedness is common.
 These are gas, bloating and abdominal pain are common.

 These are reactions when they take a meal that has raw vegetables.
-Tune-up to your abdomen the following the time you eat a vegetable and see how you feel.
+Tune-Tune up our abdomen the following the time you eat a vegetable and see how you feel.

 Poor digestion of raw vegetables is very common.
 This is difficult to believe.
 Still, the favored raw foods movement has several folks that are convinced that we eat raw foods to be healthy.

-Yes, raw foods do contain enzymes. but raw vegetables additionally contain polysaccharide.
-This is a fiber that is poorly digestible by humans.
+Yes, raw foods do contain enzymes. but raw vegetables additionally contain polyspolysaccharidess is a fiber that is poorly digestible by humans.
 This fiber has very little biological process worth.

 It is important for viscus health and for producing a healthy stool. tet, unlike cows and the ruminants, humans don’t have the enzymes.
 This is why our bodies cannot digest the fiber in vegetables.

-The protein required to digest polysaccharide is named as cellulase.
+The protein is required to digest polyspolysaccharidesamed as cellulase.
 It’s created by viscus microorganisms.
 Cellulase enzymes break polysaccharide fiber down into blood glucose.

-Humans cannot digest polysaccharide.
+Humans cannot digest polysaccharides.
 Taking a digestive protein like the developed Assist digestive enzymes is necessary.
 It is also very important for healthy cells.
 Watch the video below for more information.